 Poor running form deteriorates your running economy – which means that you will be less efficient and expend more energy running uphill.
 By maintaining good form, both uphill and downhill running will feel more comfortable and your paces will improve.

-When running uphill, maintain an upright posture.
+When running uphill, maintain an upright posture with a slight forward lean.
 Don’t slouch into the hill or let your shoulders creep up towards your ears.
 Keep your shoulders down and relaxed and look up a few feet ahead of you instead of down at your feet.
 Take short, quick, powerful steps with your feet landing beneath you and swing your arms strongly by your side.

 On the downhill, avoid the common error of breaking too much.
 Don’t lean back – you’re not going to fall over.
 Gently lean into the downhill and take short, quick steps.
 Be mindful not to reach your feet too far out in front of you, as overstriding will apply a braking force and reduce your efficiency.